pnavais/devo-challenge/README.md

 ![doc7](images/doc7.png "Running ex3 with debug level")

-Additionnaly all applications can be accesed from a single "fat" jar by executing the launcher :
+Additionally all applications can be accesed from a single "fat" jar by executing the launcher :

 ![doc6](images/doc6.png "Running through the launcher")